Are You Suffering From Workplace Harassment?

 - Psychological harassment

-How Do I File a Workplace Harassment Claim?
+How Do I File a Workplace Harassment Claim in California?

-First, you should notify your employer of the harassing behavior and follow any protocols established by your employer.
-California law requires that your employer have an anti-harassment policy.
+First, you should notify your employer about the harassing behavior.
+Follow any protocols established by your employer.
+Your employee handbook may outline these protocols.
+California law requires that your employer has an anti-harassment policy.
 This policy specifies where to make your harassment complaint.
-In most cases, you will report the conduct to your supervisor or Human Resources (HR) department.
+In most cases, you will report it to your supervisor or HR department.

 It is important to give your employer a chance to respond to your complaint.
-If your employer fails to stop the harassment, then you might have additional claims against the company for failure to prevent harassment in the workplace.
-And, if the employer then treats you worse for reporting the harassment, then you might have a retaliation claim.
+If your employer fails to stop the harassment, then you may have more claims against the company.
+This claim would be for failure to prevent harassment in the workplace.
+And, if your employer treats you worse for reporting the harassment, then you may have a workplace retaliation claim.

 Can I Get in Trouble for Reporting Harassment?

-No. Your employer cannot retaliate against you for reporting harassment at work.
-This is illegal.
-But, many employers may do so anyway.
-For example, your employer could choose to deny you a promotion due to your complaint.
+No, you cannot get into trouble for reporting workplace harassment.
+Workplace harassment is illegal.
+Your employer cannot retaliate against you for reporting it.
+However, many employers may do so anyway.
+For example, your employer may choose to deny you a promotion due to your complaint.
 If this happens to you, then you should consider taking legal action.
-A Los Angeles harassment attorney will protect your employment rights.
 Your attorney can look for evidence that proves your employer engaged in workplace retaliation due to your complaint.

-Under California and federal law, you are entitled to a work in an environment that is free from harassment.
-Our harassment lawyers in Los Angeles will help you review your legal options.
+The law entitles you to work in an environment that is free from harassment.
+Our Los Angeles job harassment lawyers can help you review your legal options.
 We can determine if you have a viable claim.
 Additionally, we can answer any employment law questions that you may have.

-At Yadegar, Minoofar & Soleymani LLP, our lead attorney has two decades of experience handling California harassment cases.
+At Yadegar, Minoofar & Soleymani LLP, we represent individuals in many types of cases.
+We handle workplace discrimination, harassment or retaliation cases in the Los Angeles area.
 For a free case evaluation, contact us today at (310) 526-8152.
 You can also fill out our online contact form.
-We serve clients across Los Angeles and the surrounding areas.
-Call today!
+Reach out to us today.